gdt050579/content_scan/README.md

 3. `extract` — materializes the current child as a boxed `Content<T>`.
 The scanner then recursively scans it (subject to `max_depth`).
 Returning `None` skips just this entry; enumeration continues with the next `advance`.
 4. `release` — called exactly once for every successfully acquired handle (including when the scan stops early via `NextAction::Skip` / `NextAction::Exit`).
 Use it to free per-session resources.

 Set `Entry::skip_from_filtering` to `true` to exempt an entry from the active `Filter`.
-This matters for container entries that would never pass the filter themselves: a `FolderExtractor` restricted to `*.png` files, for example, still has to descend into subdirectories, whose names carry no `.png` extension.
+This matters for container entries that would never pass the filter themselves: a `FolderExtractor` restricted to `*.png` files, for example, still has to descend into subdirectories, whose names carry no `.png` extension. `Entry::update` fills the three fields in place so `advance` can reuse the same `String` instead of allocating a new path every time.

 The handle lets one extractor instance keep per-session state even when extractions nest or interleave.
+The `Entry` itself is owned by the extractor (not the pool), because `advance` has to return `&Entry` while the pool may be borrowed mutably for session data.
 Extractors are registered with `add_extractor` / `add_generic_extractor`, mirroring analyzers.

 ### `ExtractionPool`